 - Right click drive E: and follow Steps 1 above to make Unallocated space on the left side.

 - Right click drive D: and select "Resize/Move Volume", drag middle position towards right in the pop-up window.
-Then Unallocated space will be moved from right of D to the left.
+Then Unallocated space will be moved behind C drive.

 - Right click C: drive and follow Step 3 above to add Unallocated space to C drive.